 The command above resized the image to 1024×768 pixels and saved as

-If you need to remove somewhat from the top or sides of your image, you can crop it by executing the command shown below:
+If you need to crop an image and remove somewhat from the top or bottom edge and sides of your source image, you can do a percentage crop to it by executing the command shown below:

 convert 'Conditionals in Python.png' -crop 640x360+320+180 'Conditionals in Python - Cropped.png'

-Conditionals in Python - Cropped.png we specified target dimensions of 640×480 pixels and the offset +320+180 to identify where the cropping should begin.
+Conditionals in Python - Cropped.png we specified target output dimensions of the example image with 640×480 pixels to change its height and width and the crop offset +320+180 to identify where the cropping should begin in your input image.

 Here’s a graphical explanations of crop operation: